Molecular Technician banner

 Key Responsibilities:

-• Sample Preparation: Preparing biological samples for analysis, including DNA and RNA extraction.
+• Sample Preparation: Preparing biological samples for analysis, including extraction, purification, and quantification of DNA, RNA, and proteins.

-• Data Analysis: Analyzing and interpreting test results.
+• Data Analysis: Analyzing and interpreting experimental data using specialized software and techniques.

-• Equipment Maintenance: Maintaining and troubleshooting laboratory equipment.
+• Equipment Maintenance: Maintaining and troubleshooting laboratory equipment to ensure accurate and reliable results.

-• Documentation: Maintaining detailed records of all tests and procedures.
+• Documentation: Maintaining accurate and detailed records of experiments and results.

 Skills Required: